 Important, keep in mind, in all calibration phase and run mode, the display is showing the actual count or frequency.
 If the value isn't normal, bizarre or understandable, suspect a gps pulse problem or a low antenna signal.
 Problem is coming from the pulse.
 This one isn't arriving at the right time.

 When GPSDO is in run mode, config is saved in eeprom.
-So if this one is turned off and on, GPSDO go directly in run mode.
+So if this one is turned off and on, GPSDO go directly in phase 4.
 But be aware.
 If power if off for a while.
 You will probably need to do a whole re-config process.
 Sometime even with pwm in eeprom, frequency have drifted to much.
 And, in run mode, the pwm is moving to slow (1/65535v) to correct the drift.
 In that case.
-Push putton at power on to set to default.
+Push button at power on to set to default.

 If for any reason, satellites are lost or weak (below than 3), gps pulse will be lost too.
 So pwm value will be not changed anymore until pulse come back.
 OCXO will run by itself at last good eeprom value.
 On scope you wont see difference when pulse is there or not.

 If you press button, uC will stop counting and you will see UTC time and localisation for 10 seconds.

 Localisation is in Degrees and decimal minutes (DMM).
 This is how to enter this on google map: